nourabosen/FPLForecaster/README.md

     ```
 2.  **Run the Full Pipeline**:
     - Open the Streamlit dashboard in your browser.
-    - Click the "Run Full Pipeline" button to ingest data, process it, train the model, and generate predictions.

 **Acknowledgements**

 This project is based on the work from [bipan-sh/fpl-prediction-lstm](https://github.com/bipan-sh/fpl-prediction-lstm?tab=readme-ov-file) and uses data from [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League/tree/master).